vishnu-muthuswamy/Generative_AI/README.md

+## Generative_AI

-# Generative_AI
+# Intro:

 This is a course I worked on in Coursera.
 Link: https://www.coursera.org/professional-certificates/generative-ai-for-software-development.
+I had to do 3 coding assignments, which showcase what I learned.
+I have added the assignments to this GitHub repository.
 The certificate of completion is on my LinkedIn profile.

+# Course Description:

 In Generative AI with Large Language Models (LLMs), you’ll learn the fundamentals of how generative AI works, and how to deploy it in real-world applications.